AWS Big Data Blog

 You can increase your savings by taking advantage of the dynamic scaling feature set available in Amazon EMR.
 The ability to scale the number of nodes in your cluster up and down on the fly is among the major features that make Amazon EMR elastic.
 You can take advantage of scaling in EMR by resizing your cluster down when you have little or no workload.
 You can also scale your cluster up to add processing power when the job gets too slow.
 This allows you to spend just enough to cover the cost of your job and little more.

 Knowing the complex logic behind this feature can help you take advantage of it to save on cluster costs.
-In this post, I detail how EMR clusters resize, and I present some best practices for getting the maximum benefit and resulting cost savings for your own cluster through this feature.
+In this post, we detail how EMR clusters resize, and we present some best practices for getting the maximum benefits and resulting cost savings for your own cluster through this feature.

 EMR scaling is more complex than simply adding or removing nodes from the cluster.
 One common misconception is that scaling in Amazon EMR works exactly like Amazon EC2 scaling.
-With EC2 scaling, you can add/remove nodes almost instantly and without worry, but EMR has more complexity to it, especially when scaling a cluster down.
-This is because important data or jobs could be running on your nodes.
+With EC2 scaling, you can add/remove nodes almost instantly and without considering any dependent constraints, but EMR has more complexity to it, especially when scaling a cluster down.
+This is because important data or jobs could be running on your nodes which has to be rebalanced across the nodes in the cluster.
+This circumstance poses a significant challenge for core nodes to seamlessly scale their operations up or down without encountering any complications.

-When an EMR scale cluster is scaled down, two different decommission processes are triggered on the nodes that will be terminated.
+When an EMR cluster is scaled down, two different decommission processes are triggered on the nodes that will be terminated.
 The first process is the decommissioning of Hadoop YARN, which is the Hadoop resource manager.
 Hadoop tasks that are submitted to Amazon EMR generally run through YARN, so EMR must ensure that any running YARN tasks are complete before removing the node.
 If for some reason the YARN task is stuck, there is a configurable timeout to ensure that the decommissioning still finishes.
 When this timeout happens, the YARN task is terminated and is instead rescheduled to a different node so that the task can finish.
+However, the overall job execution time may increase due to this delay in decommissioning.

 When you’re scaling down core nodes, Amazon EMR must also wait for HDFS to decommission to protect your data.
 HDFS can take a relatively long time to decommission.
 This is because HDFS block replication is throttled by design through configurations located in hdfs-site.xml.
 This in turn means that HDFS decommissioning is throttled.
 This protects your cluster from a spiked workload if a node goes down, but it slows down decommissioning.
 When scaling down a large number of core nodes, consider adjusting these configurations beforehand so that you can scale down more quickly.